eventide-project/docs/user-guide/test-fixtures/schema-assignment-fixture.md

 The first argument sent to the `fixture` method is always the `Schema::Fixtures::Assignment` class.
 Subsequent arguments are the specific construction parameters of the assignment fixture.

-When the list of attribute names is not provided, it defaults to all of the attribute names of the schema object.
+When the list of attribute names is not provided, it defaults to the list of all of the names of the schema object's attributes.

 **Parameters**